microsoft/vscode-docs/docs/getstarted/settings.md

 If you have a file open and you want to customize the editor for this file type, select the Language Mode in the Status Bar to the bottom-right of the VS Code window.
 This opens the Language Mode picker with an option **Configure 'language_name' language based settings**.
 Selecting this opens your user `settings.json` with the language entry where you can add applicable settings.

-Language-specific editor settings in your user settings override workspace settings.
+Language-specific editor settings always override non-language-specific editor settings, even if the non-language-specific setting has a narrower scope.
+For example, language-specific user settings override (non-language-specific) workspace settings.

 You can scope language-specific settings to the workspace by placing them in the workspace settings just like other settings.
 If you have settings defined for a language in both user and workspace scopes, then they are merged by giving precedence to the ones defined in the workspace.